diamondrod/handy_development_containers/README.md

 ## 1. Build Virtual Machine Image

 1. Create a source voulme of the machine name under a persistent location (For example, you can create a directory `MyMachine` under `/your/dev/files`).
+2. Create a source voulme for a shared directory across containers under a persistent location (`Shared` under `/your/dev/files`).
-2. Create a directory of the machine name under this repository root (namely, `handy_development_containers`).
+3. Create a directory of the machine name under this repository root (namely, `handy_development_containers`).
-3. Prepare `Dockerfile` for the machine under the directory created in 2.
+4. Prepare `Dockerfile` for the machine under the directory created in 2.
-4. Run (replace `MyMachine` with your machine name):
+5. Run (replace `MyMachine` with your machine name):
 ```sh
 handy_development_containers]$ ./build.sh MyMachine
 ```